satyar73/ChatBot/frontend/README.md

 - Axios for API requests
 - React Router for navigation

+## Architecture
+The application follows a modular architecture with clear separation of concerns:

+### 1. Context (State Management)
+- Each feature has its own context provider (`ChatContext`, `GoogleDriveContext`, etc.)
+- Contexts use the reducer pattern for predictable state updates
+- Actions are defined as constants for consistent state changes

+### 2. Custom Hooks (Business Logic)
+- Feature-specific hooks encapsulate business logic (`useChatActions`, `useGoogleDriveActions`, etc.)
+- API interactions and complex logic are isolated from UI components
+- Hooks use React's `useCallback` for optimized performance

+### 3. UI Components (Presentation)
+- Components are focused on presentation with minimal logic
+- Each component has a single responsibility
+- Components receive data and callbacks via props or context

+### 4. Pages (Composition)
+- Pages act as composition layers, bringing together components
+- Context providers wrap page content
+- Features are modular and independently maintainable

 ## Development Notes
 - The application uses React's context API for state management
 - Material UI's theming system is used for styling
 - The proxy setting in package.json handles CORS issues during development
+- The codebase follows the principle of separation of concerns

 ## Response Mode Handling
 The chat interface provides three distinct modes for viewing AI responses: